1. Command-line "Terminal"

 in Windows: taskkill

-5.2 Display Text files in Command-line - catlesshead and tail
+5.2 Display Text files in Command-line - cat, less, head and tail

 If possible, use a graphical text editor to display a text file.
 Nonetheless, you can use the following commands to display a text file in command-line:

-• less filename: Display the file in pages.
-You can scroll the display with up, down, pageup, pagedown keys. less replaces the legacy more.
+cat filename: Concantenate file or print the file to console.less filename: Display the file in pages.
+You can scroll the display with up, down, pageup, pagedown keys.lessreplaces the legacymore.head|tail filename: Display the first|last part of the file.

 For example, let's display the /proc/cpuinfo file with these commands: